Medium build Rules (Main Event class)

 3- If inspection holes and fire holes are determined to be too small you will be asked to cut them larger.

-4- Remember 2-8” holes need to be in the trunk and hood for inspection or you’ll be sent back around.
+4- Remember 2-8” holes need to be in the trunk and a 20” hole (bolted hood) 30” hole (welded hood) in hood for inspection or you’ll be sent back around

 OVERALL SAFETY IS OUR GOAL AND WILL BE DETERMINED BY THE TRACK OFFICIALS!